 Ever wondered how Netflix knows exactly what you want to watch next, or how your email filters out spam so effectively?
 The magic behind these feats lies in machine learning algorithms.
 These are the computational instructions that allow computers to learn from data without being explicitly programmed for every single task.
 Think of them as the brains of an AI system, processing information and making intelligent decisions.
+As of April 2026, machine learning continues to be a driving force behind technological innovation.

 What Exactly Are Machine Learning Algorithms?